TeamMGE/MicrobialGenomicsCourse/_episodes/06-pangenome-HLA.md

 >
 >> ## Solution
 >>
 >> There are at least three larger regions of rearrangements in the pan-genome graph.
 There are no large duplications in the graph, visualize by the self-depth plot.
 Moroever, one of the sequences is inverted, as visual from the plots.
-Interestingly, the total graph length is nearly double the length of most of the input sequences.
-This indicates a strong underalignment of all the sequences, likely due to the default parameters used.
+Interestingly, the total graph length is nearly double the length of most of the input sequences, suggesting that there is quite a high level of diversity in the graph between the sequences.
 >>
 > {: .solution}
 {: .challenge}